 |

-reluctant to take bookings except for special occasions.
-No web site yet but their call centre
+away and were reluctant to take bookings except for special occasions.
+We ate there twice,

 |